OpenElectionData/gndem.org/_posts/2022-06-28-open-election-data-disinformation-academy-from-the-basics-to-advocacy-call-for-participation.md

 - Open election data

 ---
+_Please note that this is not a GNDEM-sponsored event.
+GNDEM would like to share this opportunity from Civil Network OPORA and NDI its members._

 The Civil Network OPORA, with support from the National Democratic Institute, is pleased to announce a call for participation in a four-day training program within the **‘Open Election Data & Disinformation’ Academy**!
 The Academy will take place in Warsaw from August 1-4.

 The program is tailored for citizen election observation leaders across Europe focused on open electoral data and social media monitoring and the ways they help to reveal manipulation and prevent electoral fraud.
 The OPORA team and external international experts will guide participants through a series of **training sessions focusing on**: